Free: Healthy 5-Ingredient Meals EbookGet It Now

 Whether you’re looking for a new salad topper, sandwich spread, or marinade ingredient, poppyseed dressing can add a unique twist to your meal:

 - Salads – My favorite way to use this salad dressing is drizzled over strawberry spinach salad with goat cheese and almonds.
-But don’t stop at strawberry salad… it would taste great on a pear salad sprinkled with blue cheese or a grilled peach salad loaded with feta and pecans.
+But don’t stop at strawberry salad… it would taste great on a pear salad sprinkled with blue cheese, a grilled peach salad loaded with feta and pecans, or a smoked salmon salad where I use a similar dressing.

 - Slaw – Instead of making the traditional dressing, use this one in coleslaw or broccoli slaw instead.
 All you have to do is mix it into your shredded coleslaw mix.